 “I am inspired by my patients and their families who are so often able to achieve great success through adversity,” he says.
 “At Yale, we emphasize a true multidisciplinary approach to care that incorporates the patient and family on to this team.
 We get up every morning with the intent of doing the best work possible for our patients so that they can achieve great happiness and accomplishment in their lives.”

-In addition to seeing patients, Dr. Friedman serves as the chief medical experience officer for the Yale New Haven Hospital.
+In addition to seeing patients, Dr. Friedman serves as the chief medical experience officer for the Yale New Haven Health System.
 He is also a professor of pediatrics (cardiology) at Yale School of Medicine.